rcarriga/nvim-dap-ui/README.md

 which provide different features.

-The UI is split between a sidebar which sits on the side of the screen, and a tray which sits on the top or bottom of the screen.
-Both of these can contain any of the available elements.
+The UI is split between a sidebar which sits on the side of the screen, and a tray which sits on the bottom of the screen by default.
+Both of these can contain any of the available elements and the position of each can be changed to any side of the screen.

 Elements can also be displayed temporarily in a floating window.